fig2code/fig2code/README.md

 - create an HTML version of the script output, e.g. If the script outputs `myFigure.png`, it will create `myFigure.html`.
 Meta information needed to re-run the figure, such as the Dockerfile, code and (small) data is recorded in hidden HTML tags.
 This meta information is designed to enlarge the file only minimally.
 Large files are recorded by their SHA256 value.

 When opened in a browser the fig2code output HTML looks like a figure, but contains the full information need to re-run the code on any computer.

+You can also access this function from the Rstudio fig2code add-in.

 For most users, this is the only command that you will need to know.